v-radelg/MIMDocs.hu-hu-1/MIMDocs/prepare-server-sharepoint.md

     -   Váltson arra a könyvtárra, amelybe a SharePointot kicsomagolta.

-    -   Írja be a következő parancsot:
+    -   Írja be a következő parancsot.

         ```
         .\prerequisiteinstaller.exe